0xs34n/blockchain-cli/README.md

 ## 🎫 License

-This project is licensed under the Apache-2.0 License - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details

 ## 🙏 Acknowledgments